tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 # Model Overview

-The data models defined in this document cover the core TE features that are commonly supported by different vendor implementations.
+The data model defined in this document cover the core TE features that are commonly supported by different vendor implementations.
 The support of extended or vendor specific TE features is expected to either be in augmentations, or deviations to this model that are defined in separate documents.